jainishshah0124/Crytozombie/README.md

 6. Deployed the DApp to Sepolia.

-7. Part from starter pack below are the additional functionalities :
+7. Apart from starter pack below are the additional functionalities :
     - Bulk Zombie Leve-Up
     - Create Bulk Zombie
     - Transfer Bulk Zombie